gee-hydro/gee_monkey/README.md

 # gee_monkey

+> Fill this form https://forms.gle/dY9cDNJixrEbTnvb8, you will get the latest `gee_monkey`.

 Batch export Google Earth Engine (GEE) tasks with `Tampermonkey`.

 + Tired of click GEE tasks run button in browser?